blaulabs/kraut/README.md

 * an automatically generated test that checks that you're redirected to the login page when logged in with a user not allowed to do :orders_index
 * an automatically generated test that checks that you're redirected to the login page when not logged in

-If you leave out the action (:orders_index), the first test only checks with a logged in user and the second test is omitted.
+If you leave out the `action` parameter (:orders_index in the example), the first test only checks with a logged in user and the second test is omitted.

-If you leave out the unauthorized_request, the second and third test are omitted and only the successful tests are executed.
+If you leave out the `unauthorized_request`, the second and third test are omitted and only the successful tests are executed.

-unauthorized_request is run outside the scope of the describe_protected_action block, so you can't access stuff initialized within it's before block (eg the @order above).
+`unauthorized_request` is run outside the scope of the `describe_protected_action` block, so you can't access stuff initialized within it's before block (eg the @order above).